-To be considered a CFM in the City of Alexandria, Arlington County and Fairfax County, a person needs to obtain a Northern Virginia CFM card.
+To be considered a CFM in the City of Alexandria and Arlington County, a person needs to obtain a Northern Virginia CFM card.
 This card is a photo identification issued by ORS Interactive, Inc., and it is proof that the card holder has passed an accredited food safety exam within the last five years.

 How to Obtain a Northern Virginia CFM Card